ar-android/mini/README.md

 This app is very lightweight, i add new feature as my knowledge increases.
 So this is the feature of this lightweight terminal text editor.

+- Display cursor
+- Display mesasge version
 - Read text
+- Move arrow top, left, right and bottom
+- Move to end row and start row using PageEnd and PageHome
+- Move to up row and bottom row using PageUp and PageDown
+- Close editor using `ctl + x`

 ## TODO